 The cornea is the transparent domed outermost part of the eye.
 Its primary function is to work with the lens to focus the light on to the light sensing cells in the retina, but also for protection of the rest of the eye structures.
 It has to be incredibly thin (its four layers are less than one millimetre thick!) and the cells are very specifically aligned to allow light to pass through unimpeded.

-Please read through our frequently asked questions and be aware of the three main points to remember:
+Please read through our frequently asked questions and be aware of these three main points:

 - Know the signs of ulceration.